scipy/scipy/doc/source/dev/releasing.rst

 - A ``Changelog`` file

-Source archives, Changelog and README are built by running ``paver release`` in the repo root.
+Source archives, Changelog and README are built by running ``paver release`` in the repo root, and end up in ``REPO_ROOT/release/``.
 Do this after you've created the signed tag locally.
 If this completes without issues, push the release commit (not the tag, see section above) to the scipy repo.

 To build wheels, push a commit to the master branch of https://github.com/MacPython/scipy-wheels .
 This triggers builds for all needed